pranjay-poddar/Dev-Geeks/React-JS Projects/responsive-product-component/README.md

   <Product product={data} />
 ```

-## Anatomy of the Product View Component
+## Anatomy of the Reactive Product Component

 The component has 4 files: component files, view file, hook file, and index file.